 We just talked about this, but it’s worth mentioning again—don’t let your emotions control your spending habits!
 You might have a great day and make an impulse buy in the thrill of the moment.
 Or maybe you’re having a bad day, and you tell yourself you deserve something nice or that this item will make you feel better.

 We’ve all been there before.
 It can happen pretty easily.
 So, how can you fix it?
 Whether you’re celebrating or trying to cheer yourself up, don’t buy anything when your emotions are riding a roller coaster.

 7. Bring someone with you when you shop.

 Accountability goes a long way here.
 Do you have a sibling or friend who’s willing to get in your face and tell you not to buy something?
 Bring them on your shopping trip.
 Tell them what you plan to buy and ask them to talk some sense into you if you start straying from the strategy.

 8. Take only the amount of cash you’ll need.

-Figure out how much money you need for the items you want and only take that amount.
-You could even go a step further and leave your debit card at home so you don’t tempt yourself to buy more with plastic.
-According to a study on spending behavior, people who shop with a card tend to spend more than they would with cash.(2)
+Figure out how much money you need for the items you want to buy and only take that amount in cash.
+You could even go a step further and leave your debit card at home so you don’t tempt yourself to buy more with plastic (even the debit card kind).

 9. Stop the comparisons.

+This is a game changer when it comes to impulse buying.
 If you always compare what you have (or don’t have) to others, you’ll never be satisfied.
-It’s just like Rachel Cruze said in her book Love Your Life, Not Theirs, “When we start comparing ourselves to other people, we’re playing a game we’ll never win.”
+When we start comparing ourselves to other people, we’re playing a game we’ll never win.

-10. Keep your goals in mind.
+13. Keep your goals in mind.